pingcap/docs/tidb-cloud/secure-connections-to-serverless-tier-clusters.md

 **Windows**

-Windows does not offer a specific path to CA root, instead, it uses [registry](https://learn.microsoft.com/en-us/windows-hardware/drivers/install/local-machine-and-current-user-certificate-stores) to store certificates.
-For this reason, we recommend downloading [Mozilla CA Certificate bundle](https://curl.se/docs/caextract.html) as the CA certificates and pointing at this file for the drivers.
+Windows does not offer a specific path to the CA root.
+Instead, it uses the [registry](https://learn.microsoft.com/en-us/windows-hardware/drivers/install/local-machine-and-current-user-certificate-stores) to store certificates.
+For this reason, we recommend downloading the [Mozilla CA Certificate bundle](https://curl.se/docs/caextract.html) as the CA certificates and pointing at this file for the drivers.

 ## Can TiDB Serverless Tier verify the client's identity?